KIC/kafka-stream-pipelines/Readme.md

 ## Bolting Pipelets
-Basically we have a Kafa cluser wehre we can substribe to a specific topic forward the event to a rest api and sent the rest result to a target topic. such kind of stateless functions are also called serverless functions or thanks to amazon _labdas_.
+Basically we have a Kafa cluser wehre we can substribe to a specific topic pushForward the event to a rest api and sent the rest result to a target topic. such kind of stateless functions are also called serverless functions or thanks to amazon _labdas_.